conceptcartography/conceptcartography/docs/concepts/credibility-bias.md

-" the Maternal Wall, describes the devastating effect that having children has on assumptions about women’s work competence and commitment"  (Fehr and Minji 2022, 11).
+" the Maternal Wall, describes the devastating effect that having children has on assumptions about women’s work competence and commitment"  (Fehr and Jones 2022, 11).

 ## 🔗 Relations